Skip to main content

 Specialist solicitors should then prepare and issue any necessary notices on the business’ behalf, to minimise any risk of invalid drafting or service.

 Solicitors should handle all communications – internal and well as external – concerning the decision to terminate and the termination itself.
-Again, this is in anticipation of a challenge to any aspect of the termination, and should help to preserve legal privilege in all relevant documents and communications.
+This is in anticipation of a challenge to any aspect of the termination, and should help to preserve legal privilege in all relevant documents and communications.

 How we can help with terminating contracts

-In the same vein, if and when your business finds itself on the receiving end of any contract termination notice or action, we can critically assess validity.
-If necessary, we can provide commercially-focused strategic advice so as to ensure minimal disruption and losses to your business.
+Similarly, if and when your business finds itself on the receiving end of any contract termination notice or action, we can critically assess validity.
+We can provide commercially-focused strategic advice to ensure minimal disruption and losses to your business.

-So, if your business needs advice, assistance or training in relation to contract termination, or if you have any queries or concerns in connection to any commercial contracts more generally, please contact Louise Norbury Robinson or Kathryn Vickers, who will be very happy to help.
+So, if your business needs advice, assistance or training in relation to contract termination, or if you have any queries or concerns in connection to any commercial contracts more generally, please contact Kathryn Vickers or Nick Attwooll, who will be very happy to help.

-[1] See Walker Morris’ recent briefing on ensuring effective dispute resolution
+[1] See our briefing on ensuring effective dispute resolution

 [2] Even worse, affirmation often leads to the counterparty then alleging repudiatory (i.e. serious/devastating) breach of contract on the part of the business which sought to terminate.
 Repudiation can leave a business open to recission of the contract, plus a claim for damages relating to what the injured party would have made if the contract had remained in effect

-[3] See Walker Morris’ earlier briefings on force majeure and frustration
+[3] See our recent briefing on supply chain disruption, and force majeure and frustration

 [5] See Walker Morris’ briefing for advice as to the ‘who, when and how’ of service of legal notices (including termination notices)